 - Application view: applications, business logic, user interfaces.

-- Process view: systems, processes and components.
+- Systems view: operations, resources, processes and services.

 When views are combined with layers, the corresponding workshops keep their identity across layers, even if the focus is modified: e.g, agents remain active physical objects from requirements to deployment, whatever their implementation, or messages are symbolic objects independently of supporting communication mechanisms.